qgis/QGIS-Documentation/source/plugins/plugins_gps.rst

 Importing GPS data
 ******************

-To import GPS data from a file that is not a GPX file, you use the tool |tab|
-:guilabel:`Import other file` in the GPS Tools dialog.
+To import GPS data from a file that is not a GPX file, you use the tool :guilabel:`Import other file` in the GPS Tools dialog.
 Here you select the file that you want to import (and the file type), which feature type you want to import from it, where you want to store the converted GPX file and what the name